Songs from the Black Hole: Legacy

 In 2007, Rolling Stone included Songs from the Black Hole on its list of rock music's lost "mythical masterpieces".
 Complex included it on its 2012 list of "50 unreleased albums we'd kill to hear", writing that most of Weezer's best material came from the era.
-In 2014, the NME included it on its list of "25 unreleased albums we'd really love to hear", but wrote that Pinkerton was "not exactly the worst second prize".
+In 2014, NME included it on its list of "25 unreleased albums we'd really love to hear", but wrote that Pinkerton was "not exactly the worst second prize".
 Vice wrote that Songs from the Black Hole "deserves to be ahead of most records in every Weezer fan's collection", declaring it better than most of Weezer's output since.

-In 2017, Stereogum writer Pranav Trewn speculated about how Weezer releasing Songs from the Black Hole instead of Pinkerton might have influenced music: "It’s perhaps the greatest 'what if?' in modern music ...
+In 2017, the Stereogum writer Pranav Trewn speculated about how Weezer releasing Songs from the Black Hole instead of Pinkerton might have influenced music: "It's perhaps the greatest 'what if?' in modern music ...
 What rock looks like both on the radio and in the underground would be enormously different if not for the varying shades [Weezer] popularized."

 Track lists

-Cuomo compiled two Songs from the Black Hole track lists: the first in February 1995 and the other in fall 1995.
+Cuomo compiled two Songs from the Black Hole track lists: the first in February 1995 and the other in late 1995.